kkiyama117/coc-toml/README.md

 ## !
 Important

-- This repo and package is under developing.

 - There are some bugs, unimplemented features, and documents missing, though I'm making efforts to add them on it.

 - Issues and pull requests are all welcome.
 I'm a beginner in rust and ts.
 So, please tell me if I'm wrong or going to bad way to implement this.

-- Sometimes breaking changes occur because of this plugin is based on mutli programing language, rust and typescripts.
-Prease remain I'm trying to make way to install and run much efficiently under version 0.xx.
+- This repo and package is under developing.
+Sometimes breaking changes is made because of this plugin is based on mutli programing language, rust and typescripts.
+Please read changelog and doc.

 ## Install